3 Low Maintenance Dog Breeds Suitable For Stay at Home Moms

 Also, they are small dogs.
 If you cut their nails regularly, then they can’t do any harm to anyone because of their size.
 There won’t be a problem if they run around the house or suddenly become hyped.
 To say: they aren’t big enough to cause trouble.

-Bichon Frise dogs are very affectionate.
-They like to be around people and have a tendency to keep themselves close to those they love.
+Bichon Frise dog breeds are very affectionate.
+Bichon Frise dog like to be around people and have a tendency to keep themselves close to those they love.
 Also, they want to climb in people’s laps.
 Which is okay from such a small dog, but if you don’t like it, then there is not much to do.

-It’s hard to train Bichon Frise dogs, and you most definitely won’t be able to tell them not to be affectionate towards someone.
+It’s hard to train Bichon Frise dog breeds, and you most definitely won’t be able to tell them not to be affectionate towards someone.

 Whether it be a dog, cat, or even a hamster.
 But this is especially true in places where there are children.
 The animals can teach kids respect and responsibility, especially if they are present from an early age.